apecloud/kubeblocks/docs/developer_docs/external-component/reference-external-component.md

 * Referencing an external component

 This external component can be Kubernetes-based or non-Kubernetes.
-When referencing this component, first create a ServiceDescriptor CR which defines both the service and resources for referencing.
+When referencing this component, first create a ServiceDescriptor CR (custom resources) which defines both the service and resources for referencing.

 * Reference a KubeBlocks-based component

 This type of component is based on KubeBlocks clusters.
 When referencing this component, just fill in the referenced Cluster and no ServiceDescriptor is required.

 ## Examples of referencing external component